-If you experience above symptoms you might consider to use our Toxic & Essential Elements Test and find out if there is anything wrong with your hormones and what to do next.
+If you experience the above symptoms, you might consider using our Toxic & Essential Elements Test and find out if there is anything wrong with your hormones and what to do next.

-Both whole blood and serum indicate current body selenium status, but whole blood is believed to reflect long term intake better than serum.
-The concentration of selenium in serum is about 80% of what you find in whole blood.
+Whole blood and serum indicate current body selenium status, but whole blood is believed to reflect long-term intake better than serum.
+This is because the selenium concentration in serum is about 80% of what you find in whole blood.

 Whole blood cadmium levels reflect recent exposure within the last 50 days.
-Only about 0.01-0.02% of the total body cadmium burden is excreted every day because it accumulates primarily in the kidneys.
-Serum is a poor indicator of exposure because cadmium in the bloodstream binds to red blood cells, with erythrocyte concentrations 20 times higher than serum.
+Only about 0.01-0.02% of the total body cadmium burden is excreted daily because it accumulates primarily in the kidneys.
+The serum is a poor exposure indicator because cadmium in the bloodstream binds to red blood cells, with erythrocyte concentrations 20 times higher than serum.

-Whole blood is the best indicator of organic (methyl or ethyl) mercury exposure with 70-95% bound to hemoglobin in red blood cells and a half-life of around 50 days.
+Whole blood is the best indicator of organic (methyl or ethyl) mercury exposure, with 70-95% bound to haemoglobin in red blood cells and a half-life of around 50 days.

 Zinc and Copper

-There is no simple laboratory test to indicate total body Mg status in humans.
+No simple laboratory test indicates total body Mg status in humans.
 Less than 1% of body magnesium is found in blood, with approximately 0.3% in serum.
 Serum magnesium is commonly tested, but there is little correlation to total body magnesium or concentrations in specific tissues.
-Serum magnesium levels are kept under tight homeostatic control, and are usually normal even when there is a nutritional magnesium deficiency because serum levels are raised at the expense of intracellular stores.
-Whole blood magnesium contains a high concentration of magnesium ions which are essential for many metabolic processes and better reflects long term body status.
+Serum magnesium levels are kept under tight homeostatic control.
+They are usually normal even when there is a nutritional magnesium deficiency because serum levels are raised at the expense of intracellular stores.
+Whole blood magnesium contains a high concentration of magnesium ions essential for many metabolic processes and better reflects long-term body status.